 It’s often said the biggest problem with having a claim is keeping people off of it.
 I think, though, that people would seek good ground if a claim is well marked or not.
 Anyone who has identified a claim through BLM and is willing to travel to a distant area will not be deterred by a lack of markers.
 You may slow them down but you won’t stop them.
 High graders will always be around.

 I have been citing the law and BLM statements and I wish anyone disputing what I am writing would cite the law as well.
 It gets very distressing to argue with people who cite nothing.
 We may disagree on a law, but a cite a law!
-Throw me bone to chew on.
+Throw me bone.
 I edit and revise content for law firms across the United States and Canada.
 Specifics are everything.
 What law?
 What rule?
 What reg?
 If it is a court case, which one?
 Give me a cite.
 Otherwise, you have nothing but an opinion based on nothing.
 A judge won’t listen to that and neither should you.

 No system can be built on file and forget.
 This attitude is completely disrespectful to our fellow miners and the rockhounding community.
 We inform, we communicate, we make clear.
 We don’t hide our claims.
 I maintained my markers since I was and am a good miner.
 I fully expect the same from everyone else.